Travel Sickness Treatments

 People who have had motion sickness in the past are more likely to experience motion sickness again.
 Research shows women are more prone to motion sickness than men and pregnant women are especially susceptible.
 It is also common for children between the ages of 3 and 12 to suffer from motion sickness.
 People who suffer from migraines are often more vulnerable.

-There are medications that can be used to help motion sickness.
+There are medications that can be used to help with motion sickness.
 These work best when used before travelling to prevent motion sickness, rather than to cure the symptoms when already suffering from motion sickness.
-There are two main types:

 Antimuscarinics - The main antimuscarinic used is Hyoscine (brand name Kwells).
 It can be used for adults and children aged 10 and above.
 One dose can be taken every 6 hours if needed but a maximum of 3 doses in 24 hours.